 Winter sow perennials, native plants, hardy greens like kale and Swiss chard, and cabbage family plants.
 A good rule of thumb is that early spring outdoor planting can be started in winter sowing for whatever seeds the seed packet suggests.
 Tender annuals can also be planted, but here, it is advised to start later and use a combination with other systems like a cold frame or greenhouse.
 We talk about that more later.

-Onions are a great example of a combination crop to start with winter sowing.
+Onions are a great combination crop to start with winter sowing.
 They require warm temperatures for germination but cooler temperatures for growth.
 Learn more about winter sowing onions here.

-When to start winter sowing in zone 3
+When to start seeds in winter sowing in zone 3

-The whole idea of winter sowing is that it can be done in the middle of winter, and it will work.
+The whole idea of winter sowing is that it can be done in the middle of winter and will work.
 This is true for a tempered climate.
-Any seed that would naturally survive being frozen and then germinate after that would work for winter sowing in Zone 3, too.
+Any seed that would naturally survive being frozen and then germinate would work for winter sowing in Zone 3, also.

-We have all seen hollyhocks, dill, cilantro, and more come up in spring after a long, cold winter.
-Winter sowing is the same idea, just more controlled, and since we create a little microclimate, the seeds will come up a bit earlier.
+We have all seen hollyhocks, dill, cilantro, and other plants emerge in spring after a long, cold winter.
+Winter sowing is the same idea, just more controlled.
+Since we create a small microclimate, the seeds will emerge a bit earlier.

-With that being said, -40 degrees are hard on the containers and may cause damage to some seeds.
+That said, -40 degrees is hard on the containers and may damage some seeds.
 There is no need to expose them to it.
-The seeds will not come up any earlier if we start them in winter sowing earlier (Around winter solstice).
-They will come up when the soil reaches a minimum temperature required for the types of seeds planted.
+The seeds will not come up any earlier if we start them in winter sowing earlier (around the winter solstice).
+They will come up when the soil reaches the minimum temperature required for the types of seeds planted.

 In winter sowing, we are aiming for young, healthy seedlings.
 For the most part, in zone 3, it seems to be a good idea to go with the same seed starting schedule we use for indoor seed starting.
 You can find a free printable schedule here.

-Translucent containers can be used for winter sowing; the most common containers are 1-gallon milk and water jugs or vinegar jugs.
-Clear containers of any kind can be used as long as they have drainage holes and an opening for ventilation.
-The recycled containers need to be clean.
+Translucent containers, such as one-gallon milk and water jugs or vinegar jugs, can be used for winter sowing.
+However, any container can be used as long as it has drainage holes and an opening for ventilation.
+The recycled containers must also be clean.

 In our example, we used plastic milk jugs.
 Make 10-12 holes at the bottom and lower sides in a clean container for drainage.